 Entry requirements for this course are normally:

-- Have access to a clinical educator and be able to negotiate access to a 3 week clinical placement per module to support application of theory to practice and assess competence
+- Have access to a clinical educator and be able to negotiate access to a placement equivalent to 3 weeks or 105 hours for each module to support application of theory to practice and assess competence.

 Months of entry

 This course is aimed at healthcare professionals working in a setting where patients present with minor illness and/or minor injuries.
 It provides the knowledge and skills required to assess, diagnose and treat minor illness and injury whilst recognising limitations of practice and the need for referral as appropriate.

 - Specific cross-cutting themes such history taking, clinical decision making and examination skills will be integrated throughout the course elements.

 - You will have opportunity to study with colleagues from other disciplines and specialties and engage in simulation-based learning activities to develop team work and critical understanding.

 - The course content is informed by evidence-based guidelines and research and aims to encourage clinical and professional development.

 - part time12 months

 - Campus-based learningis available for this qualification